Uvais-Mohammad/ml_app/README.md

 ### Project Structure
-The codebase adheres to a feature-level architecture, promoting a clean and modular organization that systematically separates concerns for UI components, data storage, and synchronization.
+The codebase adheres to a feature-level architecture, promoting a clean and modular organization that systematically separates concerns for UI components, data storage.
 The project encompasses the following

 - lib/
   - features/